causalNLP/causal-agent/docs/source/methods/overview.rst

 *Advantages*: Can be applied to many datasets, relatively straightforward *Limitations*: Relies on strong assumptions about unobserved confounders

-How CAIS Selects Methods
+How Causal Agent Selects Methods
 ------------------------

-CAIS automatically analyzes your data and research question to recommend the most appropriate causal inference method.
+Causal Agent automatically analyzes your data and research question to recommend the most appropriate causal inference method.
 The selection process considers:

 **Data Characteristics:**
 * Experimental vs. observational data